Abu-al-Hun/System_bot_discord_v.1.0/README.md

-# Skoda Team
+# Abu Alhon & Tommy

-Welcome to the Skoda Team's repository!
+Welcome to the Abu Alhon & Tommy team's repository!

 ## About Us

-Skoda Team is a dedicated group of developers working together on various projects.
+Abu Alhon & Tommy is a dedicated group of developers working together on various projects.
 Our mission is to collaborate and create innovative solutions that make a difference.
 We are passionate about coding, learning, and growing together.

 ## Projects